Am I really saving energy by running just the AC fan?

 You will definitely use less energy by running the AC fan all day without using any cooling, rather than using the AC intermittently through the day.

-Let’s look at the central AC energy use for a 3 ton air conditioner with an SEER rating of 14.5, which is the new minimum required standard for an ENERGY STAR qualified central air conditioner as of January 2009.
+Let’s look at the central AC energy use for a 3 ton air conditioner with an SEER rating of 14.5, which was the minimum required standard for an ENERGY STAR qualified central air conditioner as of January 2009.
+(The new minimu as of December 2023 is 15.2, so only marginally higher.)

 The inside blower on a 3 ton air conditioner is typically 1/2 horsepower.
 Multiply horsepower by 746 to get watts, so your fan consumes 373 watts on full-power mode.